-When buying the underlying assets the provider chooses either all of them or an optimised sample.
+When buying the underlying assets, the provider chooses to either buy all of them or forms an optimised sample.
 Many argue that physical ETFs should be split into two different categories and full replication should be distinguished from sampling.
 Full replication is the most common and is often deemed to be the most reliable.
-It is not always appropriate in large global markets as the cost of carrying out all of the transactions for full replication may not be in the interest of the portfolio.
+However, it is not always appropriate in large global markets as the cost of carrying out all of the transactions for full replication may not be in the interest of the portfolio.
 Sampling reduces these administrative costs but since it does not track the full index the tracking error can increase.
 Physical ETFs work well for large, liquid markets.

 Synthetic ETFs, on the other hand, do not hold the physical securities and track a particular index by relying on derivatives such as swaps to execute the investment strategy.
 A swap is a contract between two parties to exchange cash flow over a set period of time.
 This would essentially consist in an agreement between the ETF provider and a counterparty (typically an investment bank) to pay the ETF the return of the index, minus a fee.

 This swap lowers costs and tracking error but also introduces counterparty risk.
 If the bank fails to deliver the promised returns of the index, investors in that ETF could suffer.
 To manage that risk, the counterparty has to post collateral, which the ETF provider can claim if there were a default.
 In theory, investors would still receive full market value.